Research Labs

 Research Group for Cryptography and Security

-The research group “Cryptography and Security” of the KASTEL — Institute of Information Security and Dependability is headed by Jörn Müller-Quade.
+The Research Group “Cryptography and Security” of the KASTEL — Institute of Information Security and Dependability is headed by Jörn Müller-Quade.
 It conducts research in the areas of cryptography and IT security.
 The focus is on cryptographic protocols with provable security.
 Long term goals are truly practical privacy preserving computations and a quantification of security.

 Prof. Dr. Jörn Müller-Quade